 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

-Workers' compensation insurance covers the cost of medical care for work-related injuries and occupational diseases.
+Workers' compensation insurance covers the cost of medical care for work-related injuries and occupational illnesses.
 It also provides wage-loss benefits while the employee recovers, typically equal to two-thirds of their gross wages.

 Policies usually include employer's liability insurance, which can help cover legal expenses if an employee blames their employer for an injury.
 However, the exclusive remedy provision in most workers' comp policies prohibits an employee from suing their employer if they accept workers' comp benefits.